t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 IoT Edge Computing brings new challenges to simulation and emulation tools used by researchers and developers.
 A varied set of applications, network and computing technologies can coexist in a distributed system, which make modelling difficult.
 Scale, mobility and resource management are additional challenges [SimulatingFog].

 Tools include simulators, where simplified application logic runs on top of a fog network model, and emulators, where actual applications can be deployed, typically in software containers, over a cloud infrastructure (e.g. Docker, Kubernetes) itself running over a network emulating network edge conditions such as variable delays, throughput and mobility events.
 To gain in scale, emulated and simulated systems can be used together in hybrid federation-based approaches [PseudoDynamicTesting], while to gain in realism physical devices can be interconnected with emulated systems.
 Examples of related work and platforms include the publicly accessible MEC sandbox work recently initiated in ETSI [ETSI_Sandbox], and open source simulators and emulators ([AdvantEDGE] emulator and tools cited in [SimulatingFog]).
+EdgeNet {{Senel}} is a globally distributed edge cloud for Internet researchers, using nodes contributed by institutions, and based on Docker for containerization and Kubernetes for deployment and node management.

 # Security Considerations